markdown.obsidian.personal.machine_learning.notation_summarization

 print(notation_note_to_be_summarized.text())

-Your max_length is set to 200, but you input_length is only 138.
-You might consider decreasing max_length manually, e.g. summarizer('...', max_length=69)
+Your max_length is set to 200, but your input_length is only 126.
+Since this is a summarization task, where outputs shorter than the input are typically wanted, you might consider decreasing max_length manually, e.g. summarizer('...', max_length=63)

 ---